umairansar/match-react-app/back_end/Readme.md

 - `id`: Unique identifier for the user.
 - `name`: Name for the user.
 - `department`: Department of the user.
-- `points`: Points earned by the user.
+- `rating`: Rating earned by the user.

 ### Match